Tobi-DataDetective/Coding_Probabilities/README.md

 # PROBABILITY THEORY
 The sole purpose of this repo is to illustrate the various ways one can code probabilities.

+### **Probability theory**

-**Probability theory**, a branch of mathematics concerned with the analysis of random phenomena.
+A branch of mathematics concerned with the analysis of random phenomena.
 The outcome of a random event cannot be determined before it occurs, but it may be any one of several possible outcomes.
 The actual outcome is considered to be determined by chance.

 The basic ways of coding probabilties are illustrated in the [jupyter notebook](https://github.com/Tobi-DataDetective/Coding_Probabilities/blob/master/DAN%20Probabilities.ipynb).